Altinn/altinn-studio-docs/content/app/guides/multi-app-solution/instructions/app-b/_index.en.md

 ---
-title: Receiver Application
+title: Application B
-linktitle: Receiver Application
+linktitle: Application B
-description: Instructions for setting up the receiver application
+description: Instructions for setting up application B
 weight: 20
 aliases:

-- /app/multi-app-solution/instructions/receiver-app
+- /app/multi-app-solution/instructions/app-b

 ---

-## Getting Data From the Trigger Application
+## Getting Data From Application A

-The receiving application needs much less configuration as a bare minimum receiver application, at least.
-The main task for the receiver application is to fetch the data received from the trigger application(s) and represent them in a way.
+Application B needs much less configuration, as a bare minimum, at least.
+The main task for application B is to fetch the data received from application A and represent or process them in a way.
 This is done by utilising the `ProcessDataRead` method in the `DataProcessor` service along with the `UpdateData` method on the `dataClient`.
 See example code below: